nekonistyle/myBackend/README.md

-# myBackend
+# persistent-servant-elm-example

-Backend program using "servant" and "persistent" on Haskell.
+Backend : Haskell with "persistent" and "servant" Frontend : Elm with "servent-elm" on Haskell.